PriscillaOng12/Order-Book-Simulator/README.md

         self.best_ask = None
 ```

-This gives us the optimal complexity for each operation: O(1) for best price quotes, O(log n) for adding/removing price levels, O(1) for order cancellation.
+This gives the optimal complexity for each operation: O(1) for best price quotes, O(log n) for adding/removing price levels, O(1) for order cancellation.

 ## Performance Engineering Deep Dive